oppia/oppia-web-developer-docs/Validation-of-handler-args.md

 #### Case 1:

-The data coming from the frontend is in the dict format and many of the domain objects do not get initialized with the dictionary form of the data so they must be initialized by using the from_dict() method of the same domain class.
+The data coming from the payloads/requests is in the dict format and many of the domain objects do not get initialized with the dictionary form of the data so they must be initialized by using the from_dict() method of the same domain class.
 In this case class is directly passed into the schema with a schema key named ‘object_class’.
 Schema for these cases should have the two keys as follows:
 1. **type**: 'object_dict'
 2. **object_class**: class written in the domain layer of the codebase for the corresponding argument.